 - Care in a full-service hospital.
 If you need surgery, it’s at a hospital with all the services and amenities you need for a comfortable recovery.

 To learn more about our spine care services, call (804) 320‑3627.

 Neck and back conditions we treat

 Back or neck pain is caused by damage from injury, disease or wear and tear to the spinal bones (called vertebrae), muscles, nerves, discs (cushion between the vertebrae) or tendons.
 Pain can happen in the cervical (neck), thoracic (middle) or lumbar (lower) areas of the spine.

 The orthopedic and spine teams at Parham Doctors’ Hospital use a multispecialty approach to diagnose and care for your condition.
-We treat a wide range of back and spine conditions, including:
+We treat a wide range of chronic low back and spine conditions, including:

 Nonsurgical and minimally invasive back and neck treatment

-We evaluate your overall health and lifestyle to recommend the safest and most appropriate treatments.
+We evaluate your overall health and lifestyle to recommend safe and appropriate treatments.
 Parham offers nonsurgical and minimally invasive therapies, such as:

 Advanced spine surgery

 The renowned spine surgeons at Parham are leading the way in spine surgery.
 We’re continually finding new and better ways to treat spine conditions, using bioresorbable spinal implant devices (short-term, corrective frames that gently dissolve) and spinal tissue regeneration and pioneering techniques for cervical spine disorders.
 In fact, we were the first in central Virginia to perform cervical artificial disc replacement.